 Decorate the classroom:

 - Take the initiative.
-Decorate the classroom with colourful ribbons and balloons, ask children to help you do it, they love doing it!
+Decorate the classroom with colorful ribbons and balloons, ask children to help you do it, they love doing it!

 - After all, the children in your class are your family for the year!

 - Take a nice chocolate cake and celebrate it in your classroom!

 Entertain the young folks: